FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models: Methods

 where ${t_0}$ represents the forecast initialization time in the testing dataset ${D}$. $H$, and $W$ denote the number of grid points in the latitude and longitude directions.
 The indices ${c}$, ${i}$, and ${j}$ correspond to variables, latitude and longitude coordinates, respectively. ${\tau}$ refers to the forecast lead time steps added to ${t_0}$. $\hat{\textbf{A}}^{t_0 +\tau}_{c,i,j}$ and $\textbf{A}^{t_0 +\tau}_{c,i,j}$ are the differences between the forecast or observation and the climatological mean, with the climatological mean derived from data spanning the years from 2002 and 2016.

 To evaluate the ensemble forecast performance, we use the $\textrm{RPSS}$ \cite{epstein1969scoring,Wilks2011} which quantifies the comparison between the cumulative squared probability errors of a given forecast and a climatological forecast.
 The calculation of the $\textrm{RPSS}$ metric necessitates prior determination of the ranked probability scores ($\textrm{RPS}$) for both the forecast ($\textrm{RPS}_\textrm{forecast}$) and the climatological forecast ($\textrm{RPS}_\textrm{clim}$) should be calculated first.
 The $\textrm{RPS}$ aggregates the squared probability errors across $K$ ($K=3$ in this work) categories, such as tercile, arranged in ascending order.
 The tercile bounds are determined based on the average values over either one-week or two-week periods for each corresponding verification period.
-These calculations are performed separately for the forecast, observation (ERA5 data), and climatological forecast.
+These calculations of tercile bounds are performed separately for each forecast model and observation (ERA5 data).
 The metric assesses the accuracy with which the probability forecast predicts the actual observation category.
-The $\textrm{RPS}$ score is derived from the sum of the squared differences between the cumulative categorical forecast probability and its observed counterpart, where $p_{O(i)} = 1$ denotes the observed category and $p_{O(i)} = 0$ represents other categories:
+The $\textrm{RPS}$ score is derived from the sum of the squared differences between the cumulative categorical forecast probability and its observed counterpart, where $p_{\textrm{O}(i)} = 1$ denotes the observed category and $p_{\textrm{O}(i)} = 0$ represents other categories: